The Joint Commission on Accreditation of Healthcare Organizations is the leading national accrediting body for healthcare organizations nationally.

 American Heart Association’s Mission: Lifeline Recognition for Heart Attack Care

-High Point Medical Center received the Mission: Lifeline® Silver Plus Receiving Quality Achievement Award in 2018 for implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.
+High Point Medical Center received the Mission: Lifeline® Gold Plus Receiving Quality Achievement Award in 2019 for implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.